Hi, my name is Max Lein.

 After finishing my diploma in physics (5-year degree, equivalent to a MSc) at Technische Universität München, I started my PhD in mathematics under the tutelage of Herbert Spohn in 2006.
 During my PhD, I spent quite some time abroad, including longer stays at UC Berkeley with Robert Littlejohn, Universidad de Chile/Pontificia Universidad Católica de Chile with Marius Măntoiu and École de Physique des Houches.
 In addition to my previous position as Fields Postdoctoral Fellow with Israel Michal Sigal at the University of Toronto and the Fields Institute, I have spent one year in the group of Stefan Teufel at University of Tübingen thanks to a grant of the German-Israeli Foundation, two months participating at a trimester program at the Hausdorff Research Institute for Mathematics in Bonn, and one year at Kyushu University with a grant of Deutscher Akademischer Austauschdienst.

-When I am not doing mathematics and physics, you can often find me running, mountain biking, hiking or behind the viewfinder of a camera.
+When I am not doing mathematics and physics, you can often find me cycling, hiking or behind the viewfinder of a camera.